RELATES TO: KRS 45A.340, 216B.015, 216B.020(2)(a), 216B.040, 216B.062(1), 216B.095(1), 216B.990

 c.
 Formulate and submit stipulations to facts, laws, and other matters;

-2. Prescribe the manner and extent of the participation of the parties or persons who will participate;
+2. Prescribe the manner and extent of the participation of the parties to the proceedings;

 3. Rule on any pending motions for discovery or subpoenas; or